syntasso/kratix-docs/docs/main/05-reference/04-promises/01-promises.md

 metadata:
   # Name of the Promise; what the platform team will manage in the platform cluster
   name: promise-name
+  labels:
+    # optional: the version of this promise
+    kratix.io/promise-version: v1.0.0
 spec:
   # Check the scheduling docs for details
   destinationSelectors: